These policies govern the host-side behavior of the adapter, including how the adapter handles traffic. For example, you

 Interrupt Count in Windows Adapter Policies

-For Windows OS, the recommended adapter policy in UCS Manager for VIC1400 series adapters is Win-HPN and if RDMA is used, the recommended policy is Win-HPN-SMB.
-For VIC 1400 series adapters, the recommended interrupt value setting is 512 and the Windows VIC driver takes care of allocating
+For Windows OS, the recommended adapter policy in UCS Manager for VIC 1400 series and above adapters is Win-HPN and if RDMA is used, the recommended policy is Win-HPN-SMB.
+For VIC 1400 series and above adapters, the recommended interrupt value setting is 512 and the Windows VIC driver takes

 For VIC 1300 and VIC 1200 series adapters, the recommended UCS Manager adapter policy is Windows and the Interrupt would be TX + RX + 2, rounded to closest power of 2.
 The maximum supported Windows queues is 8 for Rx Queues